Agelenopsis pennsylvanica: Sexual coevolution in males

 The female's receptivity to male mates depends upon her temperament.
 More aggressive females are more likely to cannibalize a potential mate.
 The male uses his pedipalps to transfer the sperm to the females.
 Also, the male uses his pedipalps during the courtship stridulation or as a visual signal for other spiders.
-After courtship, a key part of the mating sequence called catalepsi occurs.
+After courtship, a key part of the mating sequence called catalepsis occurs.
 In catalepsis, the male subdues the female with pheromones to induce a quiescent state in the female before copulation.
 When mating is finished, the male departs the web before the female awakens to avoid sexual cannibalism.
 Male spiders have been shown to be more attracted to females that have already eaten another male.
 As females typically eat only one male, this strategy may aid male survival.